-- 1.4-H members must be currently enrolled in the Kansas 4-H Robotics project to exhibit in this division. - 2.
+- 1. 4-H members must be currently enrolled in the Kansas 4-H Robotics project to exhibit in this division. - 2.
 Each exhibitor may enter one robot per class.
 Exhibits must have been constructed and/or completed during the current 4-H year. - 3.
 Each robot must be free-standing, without the need for additional supports in order to be moved or exhibited.
-Each exhibit must include a robot, information packets are not a sufficient exhibit.

-- 4. Robots must have automated articulated structures (arms, wheels, grippers, etc.).
-Game consoles that display on a screen are not considered robots and should either be entered in computer system division or energy management project.
-Robots requiring no assembly, just programming, such as Ozobots, are considered computer system projects as the skill is focused on the programming not on the construction of the robot. - 5.
+Each exhibit must include a robot, information packets are not a sufficient exhibit. - 4.
+Robots must have automated articulated structures (arms, wheels, grippers, pneumatic, hydraulic, etc.).
+Game consoles that display on a screen are not considered robots and should either be entered in computer division or electronics and renewable energy project.
+Robots requiring no assembly, just programming, such as Ozobots, are considered computer sciences projects as the skill is focused on the programming not on the construction of the robot. - 5.
 Robot dimensions should not exceed 2 feet high, by 2 feet wide, by 2 feet deep.
-Weight may not exceed 15 pounds.
-If displayed in a case (not required or encouraged for the state fair, but strongly encouraged for county fairs) the outside case dimensions may not be more than 26 inches in height, width, or depth.
-6. Materials including but not limited to obstacles, spare batteries, and mats for testing the robot may be placed in a separate container, which is not included in the robots' dimensions, that container may not be larger than 576 cubic inches as measured along the outside of the - container (Examples: 4" x 4" x 36" or 4" x 8" x 18" or 6" x 6" x 16").
+If displayed in a case the outside case dimensions should not be excessive.
+The display case should have the exhibitor's information attached to both the lid and cover. - 6.
+Materials including but not limited to obstacles, spare batteries, and mats for testing the robot may be placed in a separate container, which is not included in the robots' dimensions, that container may not be larger than 576 cubic inches as measured along the outside of the container (Examples: 4" x 4" x 36" or 4" x 8" x 18" or 6" x 6" x 16").
 The container, if used, and/or any large objects (such as mats or obstacles) should be labeled with the exhibitor's name(s) and county or district.